Artwork:

 Indigenous Communities Fund recipients

-TELUS is proud to announce the first round of 2024 recipients of the Indigenous Communities Fund.
+TELUS is proud to announce the first of 2025 recipients of the Indigenous Communities Fund.

 TELUS’ commitment to artistic integrity